Sushi Chef

 Is there honestly THAT much difference in quality between the fish served at mid-range vs high-end places?
 I live in NYC and sure I like the sushi at pricier places, but honestly blindfolded I often couldn't tell the difference vs. a mid-range place.

-Asked by Jeter over 9 years ago
+Asked by Jeter about 10 years ago

 Objectively, there can be a substantial difference in fish quality between different restaurants.
 Although, I'm hesistant to make the assumption that any given higher-end restaurant would be better than the emblematic mid-level joint.